imoutsatsos/iiif-image-resources/README.md

 # iiif-image-resources
-Cellular microscopy images for iiif experimentation
+Cellular microscopy images for iiif experimentation.
+See also a short video on how we can use iiif technologies to review digital microscopy images from High Content Screening using a Jenkins project. https://youtu.be/DKXA3mLNvW8  via @YouTube
 ## Image Information
 These are 2048x2048 16 bit gray scale TIF files produced by a digital microscope.
 The image acquisition is such that the cells in a single field of view  are imaged at different wavelengths to detect fluorescently labeled cellular markers.